KyleRhoads45/Overflow/README.md

 * [Dear ImGui](https://github.com/ocornut/imgui) - Used for the level editor GUI

 ### About
-This game was my senior project at CSU Chico.
+This game was my senior project at CSU Chico and was intended to explore how game engines work.

 ![OverflowPoster](https://user-images.githubusercontent.com/52022661/211072131-e2b6691c-75e7-4e9d-adf2-45580cd26380.png)